In this article, I will tell you about my experience when I went to a mental health clinic for the first time in my life because my job was too hard.

 By no means am I trying to say, "Don't take the easy way out and get a medical certificate!
 I don't mean to imply that you should easily get a medical certificate.

-Those who are in pain should be proactive and get a medical certificate or something written down and take a break.
+Those who are in pain and suffering should be proactive and get a medical certificate or something written down and take a break.

-But I just thought something was different in my case and this was the result.
-And after this day, I never went to a psychosomatic clinic.
+But in my case, I just thought something was different and this is how it turned out.
+And after this day, I never went to Menkli again.

 Eventually, I talked to a senior colleague at the company, reduced my workload, and left the company a few months later.